Join Here | Log In

 This inflammatory cell death, pyroptosis, is a hard-core response to fight off pathogens inside a cell, such as certain bacteria and viruses.
 The abrupt cell death stops the microbes from replicating and allows the immune system to take care of them.

 In cancer, NLRP3 is a double-edged sword.
 On the one hand, NLRP3 activation is important in destroying potential cancer cells by targeting DNA-damaged cells for pyroptosis.
-But chronic NLRP3 activation can lead to inflammatory or autoimmune conditions that are more likely to cause cancer.[ref][ref]
+However, chronic NLRP3 activation can lead to inflammatory or autoimmune conditions that are more likely to cause cancer.[ref][ref]

 With such a powerful response, activation of NLRP3 when not needed can cause a lot of chronic problems in the body.